open-atmos/camp/README.md

         -O2 -g -fimplicit-none -W -Wall -Wconversion -Wunderflow -Wimplicit-interface -Wno-compare-reals -Wno-unused -Wno-unused-parameter -Wno-unused-dummy-argument -fbounds-check

-8. Compile PartMC and test it as follows.
+8. Compile CAMP and test it as follows.
 Some tests may fail due to bad random initial conditions, so re-run the tests a few times to see if failures persist.